 More than 30 million Americans are deaf of which causes and severity vary with each person.
 Some people with hard of hearing use hearing aids to help improve their hearing.
 But others have to suffer the implications of being deaf, until when no one knows.

 Almost 80% of the 30 million have the irreversible type deafness.
 The remaining percentage have a profound hearing loss.
 These profoundly hearing-impaired persons have few damaged sensory receptors in their ears called hair cells.

 Role of Hair Cells

-A cochlear implant is surgically placed electrodes into the cochlea.
+A cochlear implant is surgically placing electrodes into the cochlea.
 These electrodes bypass hair cells, stimulates the cochlea’s hearing nerve, and transmits the impulses to the brain perceived as sound.
-It then allows some deaf to comprehend speech without doing lip reading, listen to music, talk to someone on the telephone, and basically, live a normal life.
+This then allows some deaf to comprehend speech without doing lip reading, listen to music, talk to someone on the telephone, and basically, live a normal life.

 Hair Cells Regeneration

 New findings show it might be possible to regrow damage hair cells.
 Each ear has 15,000 hair cells.
 Exposure to loud noises is what causes it to be irreparably damaged that lead to hearing loss.
 While other parts of the ear can be repaired when damaged, repair of hair cells has not yet developed.
 Continuous effort is being made to make this possible.
 The idea arose when they were able to regrow cells in the intestinal lining.
 Using the same method, they were able to grow hair cells in mouse cochlea successfully without inducing any drugs.
 Hair cells grow naturally.